Roboramv2/Multipurpose-Quadcopter/readme.md

 * Code to test and control the working of one single BLDC motor.
 * Speed control established with arduino UNO and Servo library.
 * Input for speed control through potentiometer.
-* Does not contain calibration of working region for the motor.
+* Does not contain calibration of deadbands for the ESC.